The road to gold

 Such a diverse event needed a visual frame of reference to make things clearer for the audience.
 We used aspects of the brand marque to form a dynamic structural device, taking the colour palette directly from the logo and linking each shape to a specific sport.
 This strong graphic approach was flexible across a vast range of media and could be evolved over time.

-To visually represent the Championships’ tagline – ‘The Moment’ – we planned and art-directed a series of photoshoots capturing athletes doing what they do best.
+To communicate the essence of the brand in seconds, and visually represent the Championships’ tagline – ‘The Moment’ – we planned and art-directed a series of photoshoots capturing athletes doing what they do best.
 The resulting images became the heart and soul of the campaign, evoking the feeling of breathless anticipation before the action.

 A fully responsive, content-managed website, designed and developed by us, allowed the client to promote events, share news and was a functional tool that helped them manage volunteer applications.